roywright/applet2007/instructions/instructions.md

 Instructions
 ============
-  ![](04.jpg)
 When the applet loads, a menubar and blank x- and y-axes are displayed.
-The menubar is shown at above.
+The menubar is shown below.
 The applet requires at least Java JRE 1.4 to run.

+  ![](04.jpg)

  The menubar provides means to enter the coordinates of any number of nodes, set a predefined pattern of nodes, remove nodes one-by-one or all at once, choose for which node the shape function should be calculated, choose a shape function formulation, and calculate the value of the shape function at any given point inside the element.
 There are also toggle buttons to choose whether to display a plot, the axes, and node labels, and whether to allow node placement by clicking in the plot area.

 ![](05.jpg)